ewrtonl/intro-component-with-sign-up-form/README.md

 ## 📕 About

-Practice building out a sign-up form complete with client-side validation using JavaScript.
+Practice building out a sign-up form complete with client-side validation using JavaScript.<br/>
 Frontend Mentor challenge #2

 ## 🔨 Tools